The director of the film made for Starbucks employees explains his aim

 Two days after Starbucks experienced a publicity nightmare when a video went viral that showed two black men being arrested in a Philadelphia store when a manager called the police, the company announced that it would shut down its stores on May 29 for racial-bias training.
-A few weeks later, Starbucks hired filmmaker Stanley Nelson, the founder of Firelight Media and the director of acclaimed documentaries Freedom Riders and The Black Panthers: The Story of Black Colleges and Universities, to make a film for its training session.
+A few weeks later, Starbucks hired filmmaker Stanley Nelson, the founder of Firelight Media and the director of acclaimed documentaries, Black Panthers: Vanguard of the Revolution and Tell Them We Are Rising: The Story of Black Colleges and Universities, to make a film for its training session.

 On Tuesday, that film, The Story of Access, was shown to hundreds of thousands of Starbucks employees around the nation.
 We talked to Nelson about his experience working on the film, and what he hopes its impact will be.